orlax/Easy-Parallax/README.md

 - **x** : the image x position relative to the left of the canvas, 0 is 0%, 1 is 100%
 - **y** : the image location relative to the top of the canvas, 0 is 0%, 1 is 100%
 - **w** : the width of image relative to the width of the canvas, 0 is 0%, 1 is 100%.
+- **z** : the amount of movement it will have based on mouse/device rotation, 1 or greater is a lot of movement, 0 is no movement at all
 - **fromBottom**: optional, if true the y position is calculated relative to the bottom of the canvas